junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 4407
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4407

-> To designate the facility of the United States Postal Service located at 3s101 Rockwell Street in Warrenville, Illinois, as the “Corporal Jeffery Allen Williams Post Office Building”.
+That the bill from the House of Representatives (H.R.
+4407) entitled “An Act to designate the facility of the United States Postal Service located at 3s101 Rockwell Street in Warrenville, Illinois, as the “Corporal Jeffery Allen Williams Post Office Building”.”, do pass with the following

-## § 1.
-Corporal Jeffery Jeffrey Allen Williams Post Office Building
+*(1)On page 2, line 1, strike Jeffery and insert Jeffrey.*

-- **(a)** *Designation* The facility of the United States Postal Service located at 3s101 Rockwell Street in Warrenville, Illinois, shall be known and designated as the “Corporal Jeffery Jeffrey Allen Williams Post Office Building”.
+*(2)On page 2, line 6, strike Jeffery and insert Jeffrey.*

-- **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility referred to in subsection (a) shall be deemed to be a reference to the “Corporal Jeffery Jeffrey Allen Williams Post Office Building”.
+*(3)On page 2, line 10, strike Jeffery and insert Jeffrey.*